Optimised neural networks for online processing of ATLAS calorimeter data on FPGAs: Description of the network architectures

 Unlike \cite{LArNN1}, this work concentrates on the energy reconstruction at specific BCs in which a hard-scatter has occurred.
 The results presented here assume an ideal trigger performance where hard-scatter events are perfectly detected\footnote{Cell energy reconstruction intended for trigger input requires the assignment of energy deposits to the correct p-p bunch-crossing by the neural network~\cite{LArNN1}, which is not considered here.
 Similarly, the OF algorithm would need to be enhanced by additional features such as finding peak maxima or including pulse timing information\cite{Aad:2022noz}.}.
 The focus is thus on the energy resolution and bias obtained in physics candidate events.

 The training is performed with the Tensorflow Keras toolkit~\cite{tensorflow}.
-One million events are used for training, 1.5 millions for validation, and 2.5 millions for testing.
-Since the Bayesian optimisation (Section \ref{sec:bayesian_optimisation}) uses the test sample to tune hyperparameters, an independent sample of 13 million events is used for the final evaluation.
+One million events are used for training, 1.5 million for validation, and 2.5 million for testing.
+The training sample size was found to be sufficient to reach optimal performance.
+Since the Bayesian optimisation (Section 3) uses the test sample to tune the hyperparameters, an independent sample of 13 million events is used for the final evaluation.
+The size of this latter sample was chosen to minimise statistical fluctuations across the transverse-energy ranges in which the networks are assessed.
 The detailed architectures and parameters of the networks are summarised in Table \ref{tab:nn_parameters}.